 Heat up 1 tablespoon of oil in a wok (if you have one) or a large skillet over medium-high heat.

 I also slice the white and light green portions of the green onions.
-Set all this aside to one end of the cutting board and set aside the dark green portions of the green onions for later.
+Set all this aside to one end of the cutting board and save the dark green portions of the scallions for another recipe, like Ridiculously Easy Potato Skins.

 Since we’re using frozen vegetables, you’re done with prepping veggies and you’re free to use your knife on the chicken.